Skip to main content

 Does childcare software need to match Kansas's specific reporting format?

-For Child Care Subsidy billing, your attendance records need to satisfy DCF documentation requirements.
-Before choosing software, confirm it can generate attendance reports in a format DCF accepts for subsidy reimbursement.
-Given Kansas's strict infant ratio, also verify the software tracks infant-specific attendance in real time, not just at check-in and check-out.
+For Child Care Subsidy billing, attendance records need to satisfy DCF documentation requirements.
+Before choosing software, confirm it can generate attendance reports in a format DCF accepts for reimbursement.